How Climate Change Impacts Antarctica? How Can We Help?

-The impacts of climate change on the world are now widely known although action tends to be slow.
+The impacts of climate change and global warming on the world are now widely known although action tends to be slow.
 One of the regions most affected is Antarctica with impacts already visible.
-But, what can we do as individuals to help reduce climate change in Antarctica?
+But, what can we do as individuals to help stop climate change in Antarctica?

-The Antarctic peninsular has seen air temperature increases of almost 3°C over the last 50 years on average and reached a record high of 18.3°C in 20201 (source: World Meteorological Organization).
+Indeed, the Antarctic Peninsula has seen air temperature increases of almost 3°C over the last 50 years on average and reached a record high of 18.3°C in 20201 (source: World Meteorological Organization).

-The rising temperatures are having several effects on Antarctica including melting ice, changes in vegetation, and impacts on the animals that live there.
+The rising temperatures are having several effects on Antarctica on top of melting ice, including changes in vegetation and harm to the animals that live there.

 The sea ice is vital for many animals in Antarctica.
 As it melts, penguins have to swim further to find food, and Antarctic krill (an important crustacean that’s vital in the region’s food chain) which rely on it for food and shelter have fewer places to thrive2 (source: Greenpeace).